Boardgame.io React Client Workaround

 The Good Part

-Compare to other game framework that focus on graphic and physics, boardgame.io focus on turn-based game, where you can just define a few rules for player and how to render things like board, piece and winning screen.
-It is really easy to create something that is functional and can be played and debuged immediately.
+Compared to other game frameworks that focus on graphics and physics, boardgame.io focuses on turn-based games, where you can simply define a few rules for players and how to render things like the board, pieces, and the winning screen.
+It is really easy to create something functional that can be played and debugged immediately.

-If you want to make chess, then just defined the board, how piece can be moved, set max number of move to 1 and winning condition.
-Then the rest is just how to render the current board state.
+If you want to make chess, you just define the board, how pieces can be moved, set the maximum number of moves to 1, and the winning conditions.
+The rest is just how to render the current board state.

 The Bad Part

-As their title says, it is focus on multiplayer networking.
-If you want to create a single player game like me, then you are in trouble.
-First, there is no way to set the starting variable without backend.
-If you want to have some randomness at game start, you have to somehow workaround it.
-Second, their official React client is not very React friendly.
-You have to call a function with your board definition to return a React class that does not accept Children props.
-This makes it difficult to embed it in a React app and forces you to write your whole app inside their wrapper.
+As the title suggests, it focuses on multiplayer networking.
+If you want to create a single-player game like me, you might face challenges.
+First, there is no way to set the starting variables without a backend.
+If you want some randomness at game start, you have to figure out a workaround.
+Second, their official React client is not very React-friendly.
+You have to call a function with your board definition to return a React class that does not accept children props.
+This makes it difficult to embed in a React app and forces you to write your entire app inside their wrapper.

 Workaround

-// I'm using TypeScript, so importing some definition
+// I'm using TypeScript, so importing some definitions

 import { Client as RawClient } from "boardgame.io/client";